 Professor Smith who chaired the panel of interviewers which also included Keith Waldon, Vice Chair of The Society of Sports Therapists and Maggie McNerney, Director of Charles Whitney PR, was delighted both for Lewis and York College:

 ‘It was particularly exciting when the final decision was made and the candidate selected was Lewis Bulmer.
 As the first graduate winner of the Award from the Society accredited York College programme, it is a great reflection not only on the hard work undertaken by all of the staff at the college but also the quality and resourcefulness of the students who undertake their programme.
 I know that Lewis will really enjoy both his time at York University and working with a really motivated Athletic Therapy team.
 He will also see how committed York University is to promoting sporting excellence.
 Lewis will be a great ambassador for York College and The Society pf Sports Therapists.’

 Life is anything but quiet for Lewis, who is clearly not afraid of hard work.
 Along with working as a personal trainer at Pure Gym in York, Lewis undertook a very successful paid internship with York City Knights Rugby League team, working with the players at training and on match days.
 Lewis hopes to return to the club on his return from Canada,

-Lewis narrowly missed crossing paths with the famous Toronto Wolfpack Rugby League side, the world’s first transatlantic major professional sports team, as they were promoted to UK Rugby League’s Super League, last season just as the Knights moved into League One.
+Lewis narrowly missed crossing paths with the famous Toronto Wolfpack Rugby League side, the world’s first transatlantic major professional sports team, as they were promoted to UK Rugby League’s Championship division last season just as the Knights moved into League One.